Combat

 When targeting someone with a Technique or an Item, the first thing you need to consider is if they're an eligible target.

-Generally, attacks are made in melee range.
+Most attacks are made in melee range.
 Line up your groups and imagine a line between yourself and the target – if there are no enemies in between you, you're in melee range and good to go!

 If however a target is Flying or otherwise out of reach, they can't be targeted in melee and will generally require Ranged, Reach or Aerial Techniques.
-The good news is they're not able to block you off from other targets.

 The same general rules apply to players – if you want to protect your teammates, you usually want to be standing in front of them, but it becomes harder to stop ranged or airborne attackers.
 If you need to get in front of your teammates, try Swapping positions.